-You would not ship a web application without authentication, input validation, and rate limiting.
+You wouldn't ship a web application without authentication, input validation, and rate limiting.
 But many teams ship AI agents with none of the equivalent safeguards.
-The agent works in the demo, so it goes to production — and the first creative user discovers they can make it do things it was never supposed to do.
+The agent works in the demo, so it goes to production.
+Then the first creative user discovers they can make it do things it was never supposed to do.

-AI agent security is not theoretical.
+AI agent security isn't theoretical.
 OWASP ranks prompt injection as the #1 risk for LLM applications.
 PII leakage creates real compliance liability.
 System prompt extraction exposes your business logic.
-These are not edge cases — they are what happens when you expose a language model to real users without guardrails.
+These aren't edge cases.
+They're what happens when you expose a language model to real users without guardrails.

 The Threat Model for AI Agents

-Before you can secure an agent, you need to understand what you are securing it against.
-Here are the attacks that actually happen in production:
+Before you can secure an agent, you need to understand what you're securing it against.
+The attacks that actually happen in production:

 The Production Safety Checklist

-Here are the security controls you should have in place before your agent faces real users.
-We will walk through each one with specific implementation guidance.
+The security controls you should have in place before your agent faces real users.
+Each one below comes with specific implementation guidance.

 1. Block Prompt Injection on Input